 The costs and benefits relating to Option B and Option C are balanced.
 We note that how broad or narrow the scope of 'to the satisfaction of NSW Health' as one of the main determinates of relative cost or benefit.
 We further note the benefits of clearer expectations and reduced ambiguity arising from a definition are offset by the risk imposed on stakeholders by inflexibility.
 There is more flexibility allowed under Option C than Option B.

-For these reasons, and on balance, we conclude that although Option C is preferable to Option B, we recommend that no change be made to the operating licence.
+For these reasons, the CBA assessment indicated, on the basis of CBA alone, that although Option C is preferable to Option B, the preferred option is that no change be made to the licence.